-Mulch benefits your garden and landscaping in a variety of ways.
+Mulch benefits your Scottsdale garden and landscaping in a variety of ways.
 It helps your landscape look clean and tidy, it suppresses weeds, and it retains moisture to help your plants grow.
-But does mulch attract bugs?
+But can mulch attract bugs?
 Yes, it can.

 The mulch itself isn’t what attracts the insects and other pests to your garden.
-It provides insects already in the vicinity with a hospitable environment.
+However, it provides insects already in the vicinity with a hospitable environment.

-Let’s look at the types of pests and insects attracted to mulch and why.
+Let’s look at the types of pests and insects in Scottsdale that are attracted to mulch and why.
 We’ll also explain the varieties of mulch insects are attracted to and explore types of pest-resistant mulch.

 There’s much confusion surrounding mulch and termites.
 Some people mistakenly think mulch contains termites.
 Others believe it attracts them.
 While there is a clear link between mulch and termites, that link confuses many.

 Does Mulch Attract Termites?